 - Test null hypotheses with Z and t ratios.

 - Recognize the difference between one-tailed and two tailed scenarios.

 Participants will need a scientific calculator for the class.

 No textbook is required.
 Open-source materials will be used.
-Course materials will be provided through Blackboard Collaborate.
+Course materials will be provided through Brightspace LMS.